Manamoc: Economy

 The island is essentially supported by fishing, seaweed cultivation and farming.

 Three miles northeast of Manamoc is the exclusive resort of Amanpulo, on Pamalican Island.
-Since its opening, a large percentage of the inhabitants has found work as employees in the neighboring resort.
+Since its opening, a large percentage of Manamoc's inhabitants has found work as employees in the neighboring resort.
 The establishment also provided the residents of Manamoc and the other neighboring islands with other means of livelihood like supplying some food products and materials for the resort.

 Infrastructures

 Seacology has provided solar energy system to provide power to the community's schools, barangay hall and medical clinic in exchange for an agreement to protect the marine area for 20 years.

 There is cell phone service in the island provided by Smart with the tower located on Mt.
 English.
 The Zip code of the island is 5318.

 Tourism

 Tourism on the island is still developing.
 The island is for guests who love to commune with nature.
 It is popular with tourists from all over the world who hope to get off the beaten track and spend time with local people.
 Foreign tourists from the Pamalican resort who are curious about island community life are regular visitors.

 The island is a good place for snorkeling.
 With the help of Seacology Germany, a non-profit organization with the purpose of preserving the highly endangered biodiversity of islands around the world, the villagers established a 267-acre Marine Protected Area around Manamoc in 2002.

 There are only a few bars and restaurants on the island that cater mostly to locals.